SimHacker/micropolis/README.md

 This is the source code for Micropolis (based on [SimCity](http://en.wikipedia.org/wiki/SimCity_(1989_video_game))), released under the GPL.
 Micropolis is based on the original SimCity from Electronic Arts / Maxis, and designed and written by Will Wright.

-To download Micropolis for your computer, click the Downloads link above.

 ## [Description](../wiki/Description.md) ##
 A description of the Micropolis project source code release.